about new york

 Places to Eat (6)

 Piccolo Café’s irresistible recipe: authentic Italian at an affordable price with some of the best espresso in Manhattan.
-Favourites include panini, zucchini parmigiana and meatballs, and home-made pasta.
+Favorites include panini, zucchini parmigiana and meatballs, and home-made pasta.
 Everything is fresh and healthy.
 Coffee is shipped from Italy in small batches.

-Oscar-winning actor Robert De Niro and acclaimed Japanese chef Nobu Matsuhisa teamed up to create Nobu, one of Manhattan’s trendiest eateries.
-Signature dishes include yellowtail with jalapeno, lobster with wasabi pepper sauce and black cod with miso.
+Oscar-winning actor Robert De Niro and acclaimed Japanese chef Nobu Matsuhisa teamed up to create Nobu – one of Manhattan’s trendiest eateries.
+Signature dishes include yellowtail with jalapeno, lobster with wasabi pepper sauce, and black cod with miso.
 The restaurant is also celebrated for an inspired design that evokes Japan’s countryside.
 No surprise here: Nobu remains a destination of choice for the hip crowd.

 The High Line

 In the 1970s, SoHo was a declining manufacturing district.
-Then the artists moved in, and the neighbourhood became one of the most desirable in Manhattan.
+Then the artists moved in, and the neighborhood became one of the most desirable in Manhattan.
 Now you can stroll its cobblestone streets, enjoy the historic cast-iron buildings, peak into art galleries, shop in fashionable boutiques, stop in a trendy restaurant, and discover the chic charms of SoHo.

 The Diamond District